-For an assignment on firefighters I trained and was Red Carded as a wildland firefighter with the Southern Rockies Wildland Fire Module.
+For an assignment on firefighters I trained and earned my Red Card as a wildland firefighter with the So.
+Rockies Wildland Fire Module.

-Sun management during two weeks of travel on the Purús River in Brazil and Peru.
+Sun management during two weeks of travel in a canoe on the Purús River in Brazil and Peru.

 About Jason Houston's Capabilities

 I have done journalistic assignments and NGO commissions for the majority of my 20+ year career.
 I have traveled to nearly 30 countries—many of them many times and most of them in the developing tropics—and embrace new technology and different approaches to help make sure my stories are effectively produced, stand out, and have the impact that I and my collaborators and clients are looking for.
 I thrive on problem solving in uncertain and unfamiliar situations and have a proven record of working collaboratively and constructively with my subjects as well as field staff and other local support.
 I would be happy to put you in touch with anyone I've worked with in the past.

 My capabilities include:

 • Experience with travel in developing countries: I average about 200 days a year on the road.
 I am experienced and comfortable navigating the necessary logistics for travel in under-resourced developing countries.
 I travel light and am comfortable (and prefer) moving and living like a local and embedding in the local communities.

 • Pre-project planning: I also have experience in editorial photo editing/assigning as well as research, art direction, design, and production.
 This background gives me diverse insight and multiple perspectives when working with collaborators and clients to help strategize and plan assignments or commissions to be as efficient and effective as possible.